FFY00/BetterDiscordThemeMasterFile/README.md

 This theme is always up to date and constantly maintained.

-You can use this for your base transparency theme.
+You can use this for your base theme.

 If you're using my theme don't forget to hit that star button above.
 Stars are much appreciated <3